willesq/thand-agent/docs/configuration/providers/cloudflare/index.md

 ## Limitations

+- **Role-Based Only**: Cloudflare only supports role-based access control; granular permission-level assignments are not available
-- **Revocation**: Currently removes the member entirely from the account (doesn't support partial policy removal)
+- **Revocation**: Currently removes the member entirely from the account (doesn't support partial role removal)
-- **Custom Roles**: Predefined Cloudflare role IDs are hardcoded (may need updates if Cloudflare changes them)
+- **Predefined Roles**: Only Cloudflare's predefined roles can be assigned; custom role creation is not supported
 - **Zone Lookups**: Wildcard zone access (`zone:*`) may be slow for accounts with many zones
-- **Permission Matching**: Permission group matching is name/key-based and may need refinement

 ## Troubleshooting